-38. Saplings can collect children from afterschool activities, but the arrangement must be agreed with the Setting Manager.
+40. Saplings will take children from afterschool activities, but the arrangement must be agreed with the Manager.
 Parents will need to complete an 'Out of School Activity' form if they would like their child to come to Saplings after the activity has finished.
-It will.
-The Owner will continue to review this arrangement and reserves the right to withdraw from the arrangement if staff believe that the risks to the child/children have changed.
-Please note that it is the parents responsibility to inform the activity/club leader about this arrangement.
+The owner will continue to review this arrangement and reserves the right to withdraw from the arrangement if staff believe that the risks to the child/children have changed.
+Please note that it is the parents' responsibility to inform the activity/club leader about this arrangement.